NeshKR/ict2201-2019t1-team23/README.md

 # Steps to follow to run Walk A S-Mile Application
+This section will tell the user on how to “run” the Walk A S-Mile prototype, including any special methods to interact with it.
+Be sure not to miss any of the following steps stated below!

 1. Move the 2203scripts folder under the “Compiled” branch in GitHub to xampp/htdocs

 2. Start apache and mysql